-At Callington, we are dedicated to deliver an exciting, innovative English curriculum which enables and empowers children to become articulate speakers, inspired writers and avid readers.
+At Callington, we are dedicated to deliver an exciting, innovative English curriculum which enables and empowers children to become articulate speakers, inspired writers and avid readers for life.

-Grammar is taught through the Talk 4 Writing process and this is made clear through grammar specific learning objectives.
-As well as this, children are explicitly taught grammar for a 15 minute literacy starter 3 times a week.
+Grammar is taught throughout our daily literacy lessons and this is made clear through grammar specific learning objectives where appropriate.
+As well as this, children are explicitly taught grammar for a 15 minute literacy starter 2 times a week.

 Teachers plan sessions based on the whole school grammar progression which is taken from National Curriculum expectations for each year group.
 Children are then expected to apply their grammar knowledge throughout each piece of writing.

 At Callington Primary School, spelling is a strong focus across the school with daily phonics sessions in Foundation Stage and KS1 along with high frequency word and common exception word spellings addressed during morning registration.

 In KS2, there are three spelling sessions a week in every class and children are organised into differentiated groups lead by teachers and teaching assistants.
 Adults rotate week to week around the different groups so all children will have teacher lead sessions.
 A new spelling rule is taught each which and the systematic sessions follow the following structure:

 The spellings being learnt by the children are taken from the National curriculum and cover all the spelling conventions, statutory spellings and common exception words that are required to be learnt throughout key stage 1 and 2.
 We have split the statutory requirements into half termly overviews with weekly lists of ten spelling words each linked to one spelling rule.